 If you go on independent treks, then it is the cheapest method.
 For this trek, you do not have to spend on guides, guides-porters.
 You spend only on accommodation, meals, drinks, permits, and flights.

-Also, you can reduce the flight cost if you walk the classic trek- trek from Jiri to Everest.
+Also, you can reduce the flight cost if you do the classic trek- trek from Jiri to Everest.

 As per your budget, this is an effective way to trek as you can walk free and reduce your travel cost.
 But it is better to travel in groups or with travel guides for security reasons.